tenzir/tenzir/web/docs/understand/data-model/taxonomies.md

 The query expression resolution begins with models, continues with concepts, and terminates when the query consists of extractors only.
 For example, consider the model query `destination_endpoint = <10.0.0.1, 80>` where the left-hand side being the name of a model and the right-hand side a record value.
-VAST resolves this query into a conjunction first:
+Tenzir resolves this query into a conjunction first:

 ```